samis-group/homelab/README.md

 ![Docker](https://avatars.githubusercontent.com/u/38573177?s=200&v=4)
 ![kubernetes](https://avatars.githubusercontent.com/u/13629408?s=200&v=4)

 This repository contains all of my automations to install and configure everything in my homelab, from scratch.
-You are able to completely tear this down and rebuild it from debian base on bare metal.
+You are able to completely tear this down and rebuild it from Proxmox on bare metal.

+❗ **You need to install Proxmox on the bare metal manually.
+I use [ventoy](https://www.ventoy.net/en/index.html) as a solution to boot any ISO on any computer from a usb stick and run through steps manually.
+For me this works and I don't have to do it often.**

 ❗ **DNS is managed manually for the docker containers, but any VM's will have DNS created for them.
 There are no current plans for me to automate creating container records, i know there is a container that will do this for you but I haven't looked into it.
 Soz..**

 ❗ **You can skip or reconfigure any variable in any task by [Overriding Defaults](#overriding-defaults).**

-❗ **You need to install debian on the bare metal manually.
-I use [ventoy](https://www.ventoy.net/en/index.html) as a solution to boot any ISO on any computer from a usb stick and run through steps manually.**

 ❗ **Ensure you already have docker installed and working on your local PC**.
 This pulls an image, sets it up and drops you in shell to run any task you want.

 ## TL;DR

+### Proxmox host setup

+#### SSH Key Copy

+Copy your public ssh key over to your proxmox hosts by logging in and putting the key inside `/root/.ssh/authorized_keys` file.

+#### Resize Main Partition

+Resize your `local` volume [like so in this video](https://youtu.be/_u8qTN3cCnQ?t=887) to reclaim full space of your disk for use with vm's etc. Essentially the steps are:

+1. Remove local-lvm disk.
+2. lvremove /dev/pve/data
+   1. y
+3. lvresize -l +100%FREE /dev/pve/root
+4. resize2fs /dev/mapper/pve-root

+Also ensure that `local` disk can store disk images by going into Datacenter > Storage > Edit local > Content > Ensure Disk Image is one of the selected items.

 ### Workstation Docker Image